 - Minister of Culture, Lebanon

-was invited to model and design the interior spaces of a new library building for the Lebanese American University’s (LAU) Beirut campus, named for a former LAU president, Dr. Ryad Nassar.
-Our challenge was to create the new library within the framework of a previously approved proposal by a local practice.
+APT was invited to model and design the interior spaces of a new library building for the Lebanese American University’s Beirut campus, named for a former LAU president, Dr. Ryad Nassar.
+Our challenge was to create the new library within the framework of a previously approved proposal designed by a local architecture practice.

-To begin the process, the studio researched the local culture and environment and interpreted its findings into contemporary library language suited to the site.
-The design team opened up the interior spaces with double height rooms and specified clear low-e glass along the northern exposure, resulting in a welcoming, transparent street facade at the edge of the campus.
-Glass partitions were used to separate study rooms from the main reading areas and to allow natural light deep into the building.
-Electronic translucent shades and energy efficient lighting fixtures connected to the building system were used throughout the space.
+To begin the process, the studio researched Beirut's local culture and environment then interpreted its findings into contemporary library language suited to the site.
+The design team opened up the interior spaces with double-height rooms and specified clear Low-E glass along the northern exposure, resulting in a welcoming and transparent street facade at the edge of the campus.
+Glass partitions were used to separate study rooms from the main reading areas and to allow natural light to penetrate deep into the building.
+Electronic translucent shades and energy-efficient lighting fixtures connected to the building system were used throughout the space.
 Local artisans and local materials were employed for the interior finishes and custom furniture.

 The new Nassar Library contains classrooms, computer areas, and a large open collection, as well as compact storage to house the many volumes LAU has collected since its founding in 1847.
 Lounge areas, study rooms, and study areas for reading and discussing complete the space.

 Atelier Pagnamenta Torriani (APT) is the design architect for this project and SKP is the architect of record.

 2007 Cedar Wings, “LAU’s R. Nassar Library - A Cultural Asset for Lebanon and the Region”